brahianrosswill/ComfyUI-INT8-Fast/README.md

 However, ConvRot is also a little slower, so these prequantized models are still useful.

 **Shoutout to [vistralis](https://huggingface.co/vistralis) for these:**
-Make sure to update the node to use them as int8 row-wise was added.

 | Model | Link |
 |-------|------|